Staff and Services

 Our Prevention Program offers multiple types of services to the community.
 The program ran Zunni Life Skills and Relationship Life Skills classes in the schools in the area.
 Quileute Tribal School is hoping to start Healing of the Canoe, and Prevention is excited to partner with this opportunity.
 Prevention also is involved in numerous coalitions in the area that work to try and prevent/reduce substance use.
 These include Forks Coalition, Clallam County West End REAL Program, Clallam County Resiliency Initiative, Quileute Tribal School Sources of Strength, United Way of Clallam County, Healthy Families of Clallam County, Sarge’s Place Homeless & Task Force, 4-H and Youth Empowerment, Washington State University College of Agriculture, Human and Natural Resources Sciences, Rural Network Coalition, Prevention Plus Wellness, Quillayute Valley School District Elementary School Puddle Jumpers, YYA Partnership in Ending Youth Homelessness, Mariposa House Board, and other local groups.
 Prevention also participated in the Recovery Camp Out hosted by QHC, and Canoe Journeys.
 Prevention ran beading events at Seniors and harvesting events throughout the year.

 Prevention also provides information on substance use and mental health conditions, and information on service providers that can assist.
 Prevention provided many support services to people in services including food, gas, clothing, and hotel support if needed.
-Starting in 2024, Prevention is moving to a case plan focus with the goal of helping participants exit services and be self sufficient.

 Kinship